apocalypticartcollective/eft/_drafts/2025-03-08-Isolation-Seven.md

 ---
 layout: post
-title: 15 Isolation - Seven
+title: 'Episode 16: Isolation Seven'
-category: Isolation
 ---

 ## Drink to Me Only with Thine Eyes